-The Ph.D.
-Course Work is one semester course in Choice Based Credit System (CBCS).
-Each student has to study four papers which carry 12 credit in this course.
+The MPhil is three-semester course in Choice Based Credit System (CBCS).
+Each student has to study four papers which carry 12 credit in first semester.
 A two-credit paper has to be opted from other discipline of their choice.
+In the last two semesters, student have to prepared a dissertation.